Dheuster/AFT-FO4Edition/readme.txt

            Some users will combine toggling this setting with decreasing the Medium cooldown to 20 or 10 minutes to try and strike a balance.

+        e) [ ] Lock Comment Rotation to ...

+           Fallout 4 hard codes the use of "Companion 1" into most of the games cutscenes and commentary.
+For this reason, AFT rotates "Companion 1" every 15 seconds so that the commentary is distributed among all followers.
+This also causes cutscenes to effectively select a follower at random as the primary camera target.

+           This method allows users to turn that rotation off and force a specific NPC into the Companion 1 slot.
+Selecting the option will bring up a list of Active Followers and the selected follower will remain locked in the "Companion 1" slot until dismissed or until the option is disabled.

      3) Misc Settings

         An assortment of unrelated global settings that don't fall into a